6. DOG ENDS

 Even Steve’s romantic nature has begun to be questioned.
 A woman we shall call Tania told us:

 ‘I was so chuffed one night recently when he prepared a candlelit meal for us at his pad.
-But was dismayed to find this wasn’t really a romantic gesture as he was usilng the flame to cauterize the wounds inflicted upon him by the hunting dogs to reduce his risk of infection.’
+But was dismayed to find this wasn’t really a romantic gesture as he was usilng the flame to cauterize the wounds inflicted upon him by the hunting dogs to reduce risk of infection.’

 Of course it isn’t only the lady loves of Steve’s life who have noticed a change since he was selected for the hunts.
 His employers at the Devon Bus Company have voiced concerns too.
 Mo Hartford of the Dartmouth Park & Ride has this to say: